 Burials at Henley are simple, using only natural materials in the countryside that provides thriving habitats for wildflowers and wildlife.
 Burials take place in the meadow and each winter we carry out tree and shrub planting across the areas where interments have taken place.
 Individual graves may or may not have a tree or shrub on them but are all a special part of the woodland burial.
 The remaining meadow is used for grazing and mown for hay but will become part of this woodland extending overtime.

-The burial ground offers time and space to do things your way.
-Whether arriving on horseback or bicycle, bringing the dogs, erecting a marquee or keeping things very simple, you have the scope and freedom to do as you wish.
 We are also open every day of the year for visitors from dawn to dusk and we are pet friendly so if you want to visit and walk the dogs you can, or as one of our families has said to us, ‘ I have taken coffee and sat on the seat and thought, and enjoyed the peace of the surroundings.
 It’s the sort of place we both loved’.

 Our custodian Andrea (Andy) looks after the woodland natural burial at henley and everyone who has a connection with it.
 A retired pharmacist Andy lives in a Chiltern Hilltop village with her husband, 2 dogs and 4 goats.
 She enjoys looking after their own ancient woodland for conservation and loves the countryside.
 Andy is always happy to meet people at the burial ground to show them around and explain how our natural burial works so don’t be afraid to give her a call or to arrange a visit if you want to find out more.

 Stories and thoughts from the Leedam camp.

 We'd love to hear what you have to say.
 Use the 'add comment' button at the bottom of each post or contact us here.